Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 - [Node.js v20](https://nodejs.org/en/download/prebuilt-installer).
 - [Yarn package manager](https://yarnpkg.com/).
 If Node.js has been installed, this can be installed by running `npm install --global yarn`.
-- A running instance of the server, whether local or remote.

 Steps:

 - Navigate to the `client` directory.
-- Copy `.env` to a new file in the same directory, `.env.local`, and inside the new file, replace `SERVER_URL` with the base domain of the active server instance.
+- Copy `.env` to create a new file in the same directory called `.env.local`.
+- Inside `.env.local`, replace `SERVER_URL` with the address of the server noted earlier.
 - Run `yarn install`.
 - Run `yarn dev` to start the client in the default browser.